hayden-donnelly/the-navigator/README.md

 ## Rendering Algorithm

-If anybody reads this before I edit it: I was severly sleep deprived when I wrote this and there are probably a bunch of spelling mistakes I need to fix.

 As mentioned, the render algorithm is similar to the one found in Wolfenstien 3D.
 It uses raycasts to detect walls on a 2D map and then draws thin vertical rectangles on the screen proportional to each ray's length.
 A constant number of rays are cast for each degree of the player's field of view.
 I chose two rays per degree for aesthetic reasons.